CelebradoJonathan/listdir/README.md

 Note: If the program encounters an inaccessible file the csv file will stop printing in that particular file.
 Sorry for the inconvinience, I'll fix this as soon as I know how to.

+TO RUN TEST GO TO THE /tests folder then run in the command line "python -m pytest --cov=<dir> <test_functions.py>"